Club Med: Diversification

-In the 1990s, the Club's fortunes declined because competitors copied its concepts and holidaymakers demanded more sophisticated offerings.
-Other reasons explain its demise: the arrogance of the Triganos, who were convinced that they could buy any property, even one in a bad location, put on it the name "Club Med" and it would be a success; they multiplied the villages, so many so fast that they could not find enough good "chefs de village", who make the villages what they are: bad chef = bad village.
-In 1997, the shareholders finally understood and sacked the two Triganos and replaced them with Philippe Bourguignon, former CEO of Novotel USA.
-Bourguignon aimed to change the Club "from a holiday village company to a services company".
+In the 1990s, the club's fortunes declined as competitors copied its concepts and holidaymakers demanded more sophisticated offerings.
+Management was also criticised for overbuilding, selecting unsuitable locations and understaffing.
+In 1997, the shareholders dismissed the Triganos and replaced them with Philippe Bourguignon, former CEO of Novotel USA.
+Bourguignon aimed to change the club "from a holiday village company to a services company".
 The club took over a chain of French gyms, launched bar/restaurant complexes known as Club Med World in Paris and Montreal, and commenced a budget resort concept aimed at young adults.
 Oyyo was the first such resort, opened at Monastir in Tunisia.
 Thirteen new villages were planned for the new century.

 Relaunch

-The change in strategy was not successful, and the Club fell into a deep loss following the 11 September 2001 attacks in the U.S. In 2002, a new CEO, Henri Giscard d'Estaing, son of the former French President, was appointed.
+The change in strategy was not successful, and the club fell into a deep loss following the 11 September 2001 attacks in the U.S. In 2002, a new CEO, Henri Giscard d'Estaing, son of the former French President, was appointed.
 His strategy was to refocus on the holiday villages and attract upmarket vacationers.
 Club Med World Montreal and many villages, particularly those in North America or with more basic facilities, were closed.
-The Club returned to profitability in 2005.
+The club returned to profitability in 2005.

 In 2004, the hotel group Accor became the largest shareholder, but it sold most of its stake in 2006, announcing that it wished to refocus on its core businesses.
 From 2001 onward, the resort company worked to rebrand itself as upscale and family-oriented.

 In 2006 and 2007, Club Med and its partners dedicated a total of $530 million to renovate several resorts.